 - Students have designed and conducted independent research projects related to the responses of native grasses and crops to global climate change.Sterling College faculty regularly publish in scholarly journals, have a strong academic background in ecology and wildlife management and encourage student participation in field-work, research and independent projects.

 - Sterling College students have successfully been accepted to graduate programs ranging from Environmental Studies to Marine Biology.

 Leonore Enfield receives grant from Kansas Academy of Science

 Finding the time to deeply explore topics of study outside the walls of the classroom can prove to be challenging for many college students.
-For Sterling College student Leonore Enfield, passion provided an opportunity for further exploration in biology when she received the 2010 Kansas Academy of Science Student Grant.
-Enfield is a Biology major from Raymond, Kan., and is the daughter of Iris S. Johnson.
+For Sterling College student Leonore Enfield, passion provided an opportunity for further exploration in biology when she received the Kansas Academy of Science (KAS) Student Grant.

 The KAS Student Research Grant Program was established in order to foster scientific research endeavors among undergraduate, masters, and doctoral students.
 The granted funds are used by students for research to support investigation in any scientific field.
 At the completion of their research, grant recipients are required to present their results at the Annual KAS Meeting that takes place each spring.

 "What started out as being a great way to do some research and get my feet ‘wet' in the field has turned out to be an even greater endeavor, opportunity and blessing for me," said Enfield.
 She was one of five recipients of the grant and the only recipient that is not a student from a large research institution.
 Her successful grant proposal to the KAS rewarded her with a $500 grant allowing her to study small mammal responses to prairie restoration at Quivira National Wildlife Refuge.